 - Generalities about Reverse Engineering

 - Introduction

 - Rules to make a good polyline network

 - Generate patch on a mesh

-- Improve Surfaces

-- Make holes / restriction on surfaces

-- Exporting your model

 13.1 Generalities about Reverse Engineering

 - Introduction - Rules to make a good polyline network

 13.1.1 Introduction

 The polygonal mesh modeling created by the software generates models, made up with hundreds or thousands of non-continuous triangles.
 These 3D meshed models are ready for rapid prototyping, tool path generation, simulation, analysis, etc.